 Taking the Next Step is a one-day, conference-style program early in Winter Quarter that allows first and second-years to explore post-graduation options.
-College alumni and faculty from a variety of industries host panels and lunch roundtables to offer advice and answer questions.
-Students also have the opportunity to attend workshops and a Summer Opportunities Fair in the afternoon.
+College alumni from a variety of industries host panels and lunch roundtables to offer advice, answer questions, and network.
+Students also have the opportunity to attend workshops and a Career Resource Fair in the afternoon.

 Registration for Taking the Next Step will be posted on the College Programming Office's Taking the Next Step website closer to the date.

 What to Wear to Taking the Next Step

 Business casual attire is required.
 Below are some guidelines for what constitutes business casual:

 - Business skirt or pants